polluks/lha0/README.md

 # LHa for Unix for AROS

-LHa for Unix with a handful of hacks to make it behave more like the AmigaOS implementation by Stefan Boberg et. al. File permissions and comments are preserved, Amiga wildcards are supported and extraction target directory can be specified without using alien Unixdklsfjiss.
+LHa for Unix with a handful of hacks to make it behave more like the AmigaOS implementation by Stefan Boberg et al. File permissions and comments are preserved, Amiga wildcards are supported and extraction target directory can be specified without using alien Unixdklsfjiss.